 - You are awesome.
 Fact.

-For regular updates on things that inspire me and other shenanigans link me on Instagram.
+For irregular updates on things that inspire me and other shenanigans link me on Instagram.